openshift-labs/lab-building-images/workshop/content/python-server/07-profile-scripts.md

 export LC_ALL=en_US.UTF-8
 export LANG=en_US.UTF-8

-if [ -f /opt/app-root/bin/activate ]; then
+if [ -f /opt/app-root/venv/bin/activate ]; then
-    source /opt/app-root/bin/activate
+    source /opt/app-root/venv/bin/activate
 fi
 ```

-It is necessary to check that the activation script for the Python virtual environment exists as the profile scripts will also be triggered when the `assemble.sh` script is run during the building of the image.
+It is necessary to check that the activation script for the Python virtual environment exists as the profile scripts will also be triggered when the `assemble-image` script is run during the building of the image.
 If there are steps in the profile scripts which can only be run when the container image is run, it would be necessary to add other checks in the profile scripts to determine if it is being executed for a build or at runtime.

 We also set again the environment variables we set in the `Dockerfile` in case the profile scripts need to be run again to restore the environment after being stripped for a managed sub process.